Warriors' Gate: Plot

 Inside the TARDIS, the Fourth Doctor, Romana, Adric, and K9, while travelling between E-Space and the normal universe (N-Space), become trapped in a white null space between the universes.
 Elsewhere in the void, a slave vessel, run by Captain Rorvik, has also become trapped.
 It uses members of the leonine Tharil race as their navigators.
 On becoming stuck, the current navigator, Biroc, escapes the ship and makes his way to the TARDIS on the winds of time.
 Biroc warns the TARDIS crew of Rorvik's treachery before disappearing.
 K9's memory wafers are shredded by the winds of time, leaving him functional but lacking long-term memories.
 The Doctor leaves on his own to explore the null space.
 He encounters some robots, called Gundans.

 Meanwhile, Rorvik and his crew have discovered the TARDIS.
 Romana leaves to talk to them.
 Rorvik, believing Romana to be time-sensitive like the Tharils, dupes her into returning to their ship to examine the engines.
 When Romana does not return, Adric and K9 leave to recover her, but get separated; Adric eventually makes it to the ship and hides aboard, while K9 reunites with the Doctor and aids in repairing the Gundan, after which he learns from it that they were built by slaves and used to overthrow their masters in a violent battle.
 The Doctor's work is disrupted when Rorvik and several of his men arrive.
 During a stand-off between the crew and the Doctor, another Gundan activates and walks through the seemingly-solid mirror.
 Rorvik demands an explanation from the Doctor, revealing he has Romana captive, but the Doctor's only response is to walk through the mirror himself.

 Aboard the slaver ship, Romana is freed by another Tharil named Lazlo, and she hides in the hull.
 She encounters Adric; the two work out that the ship is made from an incredibly dense dwarf star alloy that can contain the Tharils.
 K9 arrives, and informs the two of dimensional instability in the null space, which they attribute to the alloy, causing the space to collapse in on itself.
-Romana rejoins Lazlo, and takes her to the gateway and through the mirror, while Adric remains aboard the ship.
+Romana rejoins Lazlo, who takes her to the gateway and through the mirror, while Adric remains aboard the ship.